cypress-io/cypress-documentation/source/guides/tooling/plugins-guide.md

 - Storing state in Node that you want persisted (since the driver is fully refreshed on visits)
 - Performing parallel tasks (like making multiple http requests outside of Cypress)
 - Running an external process (like spinning up a Webdriver instance of another browser like Firefox, Safari, or puppeteer)

+## Screenshot Handling

+The event `after:screenshot` is called after a screenshot is taken and saved to disk.

+You can use the `after:screenshot` event to do things like:

+- Record details about the screenshot
+- Rename the screenshot
+- Manipulate the screenshot image by resizing or cropping it

+Check out our {% url 'After Screenshot API docs' after-screenshot-api %} which describe how to use this event.

 # List of plugins